 Working with a local charter boat company Dolphin Survey Boat Trips, our survey trips, funded by the paying public, enable us to collect data on the marine mammals and other marine wildlife that we encounter in a non-intrusive manner.
-We are also licensed by the Countryside Council for Wales to carry out photo-identification on the bottlenose dolphins to produce our annual bottlenose dolphin photo-identification catalogue, providing information on individual dolphins that we have photographed throughout the field season.
+We are also licensed by Natural Resources Wales to carry out photo-identification on the bottlenose dolphins to produce our annual bottlenose dolphin photo-identification catalogue, providing information on individual dolphins that we have photographed throughout the field season.

 We can support university students with collecting data for the undergraduate and masters projects.

 Our data has been used in publications including the Atlas of the Marine Mammals of Wales (Countryside Council for Wales, 2009) and Monitoring important coastal sites for bottlenose dolphin in Cardigan Bay, UK (Journal of the Marine Biological Association of the UK, 2009).